darwin-xu/jarvis-term/DESIGN.md

 ## 1. Simple Password Check

 - Set an `APP_PASSWORD` environment variable when starting the server.
-- Each WebSocket connection to `/terminal` must provide a `pass` query parameter.
+- When a client first connects, it sends the password once to start a session.
 - If the provided password does not match `APP_PASSWORD`, the server rejects the connection.

 ## 2. Session Store